 Ian Turner, a hairstylist of over 10 years, advocates for "adding highlights or lowlights in different shades of gray to add dimension to your hair color."
 According to Turner, "this will help make sure that it doesn't look flat all the time."

 Consider cutting your hair.

-A new haircut can also help change your look.
-Hairstylist Ian Turner says, "If you're letting your hair go gray, I would recommend embracing and styling accordingly by getting a professional cut that complements your overall looks."
-Sometimes a fresh cut can look more youthful than long gray locks.
+"If you're letting your hair go gray, I would recommend embracing and styling accordingly by getting a professional cut that complements your overall looks," he explains.

 For more beauty advice delivered straight to your inbox, sign up for our daily newsletter.